 Adversarial Machine Learning.
-Machine learning models, including deep neural networks (DNNs), have been reported to be vulnerable to adversarial examples [9, 11, 14, 25, 37].
+Machine learning models, including deep neural networks (DNNs), have been reported to be vulnerable to adversarial examples [10, 12, 15, 26, 39].
 By adding a small noise to a legitimate input, which is often imperceptible to human eyes, adversaries can trick a learned DNN model into misclassifying.
 This technique can be applied to reCaptcha challenge images as well.
-However, the attacker can use adversarial training [49] or similar methods [36,53] to make the system robust against such attacks.
+However, the attacker can use adversarial training [51] or similar methods [38, 55] to make the system robust against such attacks.
 Moreover, most of the current research work only explored the vulnerability of DNNs against adversarial examples in image classification domain.
 However, most real-world computer vision tasks are based on object detection systems.
-Eykholt et al. [22] in their 2018 WOOT paper showed that a stop sign could go undetected by YOLO v2 [38] and Faster-RCNN [40] detectors by creating an adversarial poster or physical stickers on it.
+Eykholt et al. [23] showed that a stop sign could go undetected by YOLO v2 [40] and Faster-RCNN [42] detectors by creating an adversarial poster or physical stickers on it.
 It is a simple example, and to what degree object recognition models are susceptible to adversarial inputs is still an open research problem.
 In general, practical attacks against object detection models are more challenging than image classifiers because there can be multiple bounding boxes in a single image or scene.

-Potential design direction.
-To find a problem which is "easy for human, hard on bots", we propose to use a mapping from a short-story text to a descriptive image.
+Potential design direction .
+It is difficult to find a problem which is "easy for human, hard on bots".
+Since natural language understanding is one of the three biggest open problems in natural language processing in 2018 [7], we propose to use a mapping from a short-story text to a descriptive image.
 The short-story text can be abstracted as a story of m relationships among n objects.
-For example, the short-story text challenge is "A cat is chasing a rat behind a green willow."
+It is hard to identify the m relationships among n objects precisely.
+For example, the short-story text challenge is "A cat is chasing a rat near a green willow."
 We can generate many candidate descriptive images telling a similar but different short story from the challenge.
-The hard part of designing such a captcha is to generate the short-story texts and candidate descriptive images.
-However, it is easier than solving such a text-to-image challenge for bots.
-Also, the designers need to make sure the problem to solve could not be reduced into a verification problem easily.
+The challenging part of designing such a captcha is to generate the short-story texts and candidate descriptive images.
+However, generating a text-to-image challenge is easier than solving such a challenge for bots.
+Image Captioning technologies could help to solve such a captcha, however, they are still far from mature [30].
+Also, the designers need to make sure that the problem to solve could not be reduced into a verification problem easily.